Weather grants some relief as wildfires burn in West amid heatwave

 Another fire on the Camp Pendleton Marine base prompted the evacuation of 750 homes.

-The new blazes came as Southern California saw many areas top 100 degrees (38 degrees Celsius) Friday and more than a dozen got record-breaking temperatures for the day.
+The new blazes came as Southern California saw many areas top 100 degrees Friday and more than a dozen got record-breaking temperatures for the day.
 The Weather Service forecast called for continued hot weather for much of the area Saturday.

 In the north, the fire in Siskyou County on the Oregon border had virtually emptied the tiny communities of Hilt and Hornbrook.
 Fire officials called for immediate evacuation of some Oregon areas near the community of Colestin.